-A recent study of almost 300,000 people found a link between vitamin D deficiency and dementia risk.
-Within days, dozens of headlines were hailing the vitamin as a dementia preventer.
-But hang on: Here’s why you shouldn’t be rushing to the vitamins and supplements aisle.
+A large 2022 study found a link between vitamin D deficiency and dementia risk.
+But hang on: Here's why you shouldn't be rushing to the vitamins and supplements aisle.

 About one in 20 Americans have levels of vitamin D that would qualify them as deficient.
 A deficiency of vitamin D has been linked to several medical conditions and disorders, and now there’s another addition to the list: dementia.